Taylor runs for 222 in No. 14 Badgers’ 45-24 win over Purdue

 MADISON, Wis.
+(AP) — Jonathan Taylor will have a major decision to make in a few weeks: To stay or not to stay.

+In the meantime, the junior All-America running back is taking the time to appreciate every remaining moment he has in a Wisconsin uniform.

-(AP) — Jonathan Taylor ran for 222 yards — the 12th time he has at least 200 in his career — and a touchdown and No. 14 Wisconsin beat Purdue 45-24 on Saturday in the Badgers’ final home game of the season.
+Taylor ran for 222 yards — the 12th time he’s eclipsed the 200-yard mark in his career — and a touchdown and No. 14 Wisconsin beat Purdue 45-24 on Saturday in the Badgers’ final home game of the season.

-After the victory, the junior All-America running back walked around Camp Randall Stadium and thanked the home fans for their support.
+After the victory, Taylor walked around Camp Randall Stadium and thanked the home fans for their support.

 “It was something special, especially because you don’t know.
 You don’t know if you’re going to be here again,” Taylor said.
 “So I think that’s the biggest thing is just being appreciative of that opportunity.”